JiaheXu/MATH/README.md

 # MATH
-This repo contains some math material used in ML Optimization and Control theory
+This repo contains math material used in ML Optimization and Control theory